shyamsg/popgen19/README.md

 Genotyping errors are often highly correlated with missingness.
 How do you think this will effect your association results?

-## Exercise 2F: doing initial QC of data part 4 (check for batch bias/non-random genotyping error again)
+## Exercise F: doing initial QC of data part 4 (check for batch bias/non-random genotyping error again)

 Principal component analysis (PCA) and a very similar methods called multidimensional scaling is also often used to reveal problems in the data.